hapax/hapax.github.io/assets/reality.md

 The courage to admit you don't know, and the curiosity to ask; these are the true prerequisites for being a scientist, not a labcoat or a giant brain.
-Certainly, Newton had a giant brain; not all of us are going to invent new branches of mathematics to solve problem in the new branch of physics we just created!
+Certainly, Newton had a giant brain; not all of us are going to invent new branches of mathematics to solve problems in the new branch of physics we just created!
 But Newton's achievements are the achievements of an ordinary scientist writ large.
 He asked questions, and with great tenacity, careful observation, and generous